 • Vitamin B12: Raw meat, especially organ meats, is one of the best sources of vitamin B12, which is necessary for nerve function and the production of red blood cells.

-See also How long to cook chicken of the woods
+See also How long to cook frozen cod in the oven

 Handling and Storage